ajramos/cloud-certs/gcp-pcne-cert.md

 - All communications between the consumer VPC network and service producer VPC network must be initiated by the consumer.
 - Producers can choose to deploy a multi-tenant model, where your VPC network contains services that are used by multiple consumer VPCs.
 The consumer networks can have overlapping subnet ranges.
 - Service producers can scale services to as many VM instances as required, without asking consumers for more IP addresses.
-- Service producers don’t need to change firewall rules based on the subnet ranges in the consumer VPC networks.
+- Service producers don't need to change firewall rules based on the subnet ranges in the consumer VPC networks.
 - PSC supports access to the following types of published VPC-hosted services, which include the following:
     - [Google published services](https://cloud.google.com/vpc/docs/private-service-connect-compatibility#google-services), such as Apigee or the GKE control plane
     - [Third-party published services](https://cloud.google.com/vpc/docs/private-service-connect-compatibility#third-party-services) provided by Private Service Connect partners